 Still, her memorable 2013 quotes will be replayed non-stop, mirroring what voters also believe, that we’ve had enough Bushes.

-Writing credits include National Review, PJ Media and Daily Beast.
+Writing credits include National Review, The Blaze, PJ Media, Daily Beast, RedState, Daily Caller, and Liberty Unyielding

 Latest posts by Myra Adams (see all)